How much do home solar panels cost? (updated for 2021)

 If you’re just starting to think about getting solar installed on your home, one of the first questions you’ll ask is how much you can expect to pay.

-A couple decades ago, home solar panels were very expensive and mostly limited to enthusiasts running low power, off-grid setups for small homes, such as a cabin in the woods.
+A couple decades ago, home solar panels were prohibitively expensive for the average homeowner and were limited to enthusiasts running low power, off-grid setups for small homes, such as a cabin in the woods.

-Today, the prices have dropped to the point where an average homeowner can affordably install enough solar panels on their roof to provide 100% of their electricity needs.
+Today, prices have dropped to the point where an average homeowner can affordably install enough solar panels on their roof to provide 100% of their electricity needs.
 So what can you expect to actually pay for a system like this?

 The answer is: it depends.
 It depends on how much electricity you use, which way your roof is pointing (if you’re planning a rooftop installation), how much shade you get, what your local climate is, and more.
 You can use our calculator to get a quick estimate, or get multiple quotes from solar installers for an exact number.

 Here’s what a home solar system invoice looks like

 I had my home solar system installed back in 2013.
 Apart from an encounter with some angry squirrels, the system has been maintenance-free.
 In many months of the year, I generate more electricity than I use and pay only the minimum monthly charge.

 The price of solar panels has declined since I installed my system, but I thought it’d be informative to share my actual invoice, before incentives.

 This was the gross price of the system before three different incentives that were available to me at the time: a federal tax credit of 30%, a New York state tax credit worth 25% (up to a maximum of $5,000), and a NYSERDA incentive.